What You Need to Know

-Nine Michigan carriers offer Marketplace plans in 2020.
-Average premium rates are slightly lower this year.
+Nine Michigan carriers offer Marketplace plans in 2021.
+Average premium rates are slightly higher.

 Michigan Health Insurance Overview

 Michigan has a robust individual health insurance market for 2020.
 More than a quarter-million residents are enrolled in private Marketplace plans.1 Monthly premiums in Michigan are lower than most states.
 About eight in 10 enrollees get tax-credit subsidies that save money on premiums.2

 Residents also have access to affordable health insurance through Medicaid and Medicare.
 More than 2 million Michiganders are enrolled in Medicare, and less than 1 million receive Medicaid benefits.

 We cover more detail about Michigan health insurance below.

 Michigan and the Affordable Care Act (ACA)

 The number of Michiganders without health insurance has declined since the Affordable Care Act (Obamacare) was implemented in 2013.
 More than 1 million residents lacked coverage in 2013 compared to 526,500 as of 2018.

 An important step in Michigan’s health insurance market is Medicaid expansion.
 The ACA gave states the option to expand eligibility to childless adults under 65 who earn up to 133% of the federal poverty level (amounts to 138% based on how the rate is calculated).